pawelkudzia/WebFrameworks/tools/README.md

 `nginx` contains config files (`server blocks`) for nginx and scripts for starting web services.

-`plots` contains scripts and `csv` files for creating benchmark plots.
-Also there are generated plots.
+`plots` contains Python scripts and `csv` files for creating benchmark plots (read, create and update tests).

 `postman` contains Postman collection which holds endpoints used in web services.

-`results` contains final benchmark data for frameworks (61 `txt` files for each framework).
+`results` contains final benchmark data for frameworks.
+There are 2 directories: `read` and `create_update`.

-`scripts` contains SQL queries for checking database.
+`scripts` contains scripts which are used for performing benchmark tests.